Project Space Grantees

 Cheryl lives and works in a suburb of St. Paul.
 To create her plein air paintings she travels throughout Minnesota, the Upper Peninsula of Michigan, and the Tahoe, California area.
 Cheryl has been recognized for her paintings with artwork regularly juried into national exhibits, awards at outdoor painting competitions, a Master Circle award from the International Association of Pastel Societies, an award of a two-week residency, and a feature on the television show MN Original in 2011.

-Kolman & Reeb Gallery will host Cheryl’s Project Space exhibition February 10 through March 23, 2024.
+Kolman & Reeb Gallery hosted Cheryl’s Project Space exhibition February 10 through March 23, 2024.

 Back to top